-And of course, you can’t say you backpacked the Czech Republic if you didn’t have at least one beer.
+And of course, you can’t say you’ve been to the Czech Republic if you didn’t have at least one beer.
 Beer is basically a food group in Prague.
 There are many beer gardens throughout the city, one of the most popular being Letna Park because of the great city views.

 12. Budapest, Hungary

-However, I also visited Szechenyi Bath for a New Year’s party and do NOT recommend this for women travelling in Budapest.
-My friend and I spent the evening fending off wandering hands under the water.
+However, I also visited Szechenyi Bath for a New Year’s party and do NOT recommend this for women.
+I spent the evening fending off wandering hands under the water.

 I stayed at Maverick City Lodge.
-The location is absolutely perfect and the bunks are some of the best I’ve seen yet, but the showers were awful.
-Depending on your needs and wants when it comes to budget accommodation in Hungary, this may impact your decision to stay here.
+The location is absolutely perfect and the bunks are some of the best I’ve seen, but the showers are awful.

 13. Athens, Greece

-Athens has successfully created the perfect union between ancient history and modern day that cannot be rivalled, making it one of the best cities for solo travellers to visit.
+Athens has successfully created the perfect union between ancient history and modern day that cannot be rivalled.

-Although popular for its economic drama, backpacking Greece on a budget is even more popular.
-From rich history to amazing food to excellent nightlife, experiencing Athens on a budget is completely doable!
+Although popular for its economic drama, backpacking Greece is even more popular.
+From rich history to amazing food to excellent nightlife, Athens on a budget is completely doable!